Sergey Nivens - Fotolia

 “This is leading to higher rates of customer defection (either to competitors or with services being taken back in house) than should be the case.
 It’s apparent we’re now moving past the stage the MSP.
 Although shrink-wrapped, stand-alone services such as backup and restore are still popular, the savvy MSP is seeing that added value extra services offered to meet customers’ needs in an increasingly complex hybrid cloud world are becoming a necessity," he added.

 Howells said that as a result trust was of paramount importance with customer relationships seen as crucial for success.
 He encouraged MSPs to talk to customers, to give them the right sort of responses to the questions and queries they might have.

 Overall though Howells felt that there was momentum in the MSP space and it was heading in a positive direction: "The future is bright and there is still plenty of opportunity out there for everybody".

-He added that since the first MSP Day last year the number of firms growing their portion of recurring revenues had increased, which also showed things were heading in the right direction.
+He added that since the MSP Day last year the number firms growing their portion recurring revenues had increased, which also showed things were heading in the right direction.